Examples of grid construction

 Converting gmsh to DGF

-Using the above convenient way of generating grids in Python we can then store those as DGF and add boundary ids for description of more complicated boundaries or parameters for vertices or cells.
+Using the above convenient way of generating grids in Python we can then store those as DGF which allows to add boundary ids of vertex and element parameters in a simple way.
 Use gmsh2DGF

 from gmsh2dgf to convert the above points